 The drill sergeant from Full Metal Jacket, Lee Ermy, had a television show called “Gunny Time.”
 He would look at guns—technical talk—and then shoot the guns.
 I could feel the testosterone rising.

-I had been badgering Tommy to let me fire one of his guns.
+I had been badgering Tony to let me fire one of his guns.
 He picked an assault rifle: an AK-47.
 He showed me how to hold it, inserted the magazine, flipped a switch, and said, “You’re live.”

 I’d never felt so powerful.
 There wasn’t a target, I just indiscriminately fired into the woods.
 In a way, it was like an orgasm.
 All of my pent up feelings of negativity disappeared.
 For the duration of the session, everything in the universe fell apart.
 It was just the rifle and me.